Glaucoma

 Carbonic anhydrase inhibitors (Trusopt, Azopt, Diamox, Neptazane)

-Similar to Beta blockers, Carbonic anhydrase inhibitors generally decrease the fluid production in the eye.
-These drugs are available in both eye drops and pills form.
+Similar to beta blockers, carbonic anhydrase inhibitors help lower eye pressure by reducing the amount of fluid produced within the eye.
+These medications are available as both eye drops and oral tablets, depending on the severity of the condition and treatment needs.
 They are usually used in combination with other anti-glaucoma eye drops.

 Parasympathomimetics or Miotics (Isopto Carpine, Pilocar)